qureshibelal18/Coffee_Shop_Sales/README.md

 These KPIs give a quick snapshot of the business performance.

-📈 Dashboard Insights
+📈 Dashboard Insights:
 ⏰ Sales by Hour

 Morning hours (around 7 AM – 10 AM) have the highest number of orders

 Sales gradually decline after evening hours

-🧾 Category-wise Sales Distribution
+🧾 Category-wise Sales Distribution:
 Coffee contributes the highest share of total sales

 Bakery and Drinking Chocolate also play an important role

 Other categories like flavours and loose tea have smaller contributions

-📦 Order Size Distribution
+📦 Order Size Distribution:
 Regular and Large sizes are the most popular

 Small size orders are comparatively less

-🏬 Store Location Performance
+🏬 Store Location Performance:
 Hell’s Kitchen shows the highest sales

 Astoria has the highest footfall

 Lower Manhattan performs consistently across metrics

-🥇 Top Selling Products
+🥇 Top Selling Products:
 Barista Espresso

 Brewed Chai Tea